HexDumper/Snowball/README.md

 ### Other details

-Contais Bash files for easily opening the directory (Gedit must be installed), easily creating a "Test" directory and easily cleaning the "Test" directory.
+Contains Bash files for easily opening the directory (Gedit must be installed), easily creating a "Test" directory and easily cleaning the "Test" directory.